burke-software/schooldriver/README.md

 To log in set up sample data or run

-`fig run --rm web python manage.py createsuperuser`
+`docker-compose run --rm web python manage.py createsuperuser`

 ## Sample Data

 We have some sample data that might be useful when testing out the development environment.
 To load the data, try this:

-`fig run --rm web python manage.py populate_sample_data`
+`docker-compose run --rm web python manage.py populate_sample_data`

 This will create a superuser with username/password of aa/aa